This blog was first published on the 2nd of February 2017 and was last updated on the 13th of September 2022.

 For many years (and still to this day) your typical winter wreck pollack gear would be an 8’6 to 9’’ uptide rod with a 6000/7000 sized multiplier reel loaded with 30lb braid and a flying collar set up.
 The Flying C as we call it consists of a boom, lead and longish leader, with a sidewinder or redgill attached to the end.
 There is no doubt this setup has caught stacks of fish but, it’s seriously overkill as to what can be used for the same situation.

-When I’m fishing for winter wreck pollack with soft plastics my kit consists of an 8’ Hart Offshore Evo paired with a 3500H Daiwa Saltiga reel.
-This is loaded with YGK G-Soul WX8 PE 1.2 (20lbs) line with a leader of 6 to 8ft of 20lbs YGK Nitlon DFC Fluorocarbon.
-Braid is essential and the YGK WX8 like many modern braids is extremely thin causing less drag in the water allowing you to fish much lighter.
+When I’m fishing for winter wreck pollack with soft plastics my kit consists of a HTO Nebula SP 2.5m rod paired with a 4000 sized reel such as the HTO Lure Game.
+The reel is loaded with HTO Nebula X8 Braid PE 1.0 (20lbs) and a leader of six to eight feet of 20lbs HTO Nebula FC Fluorocarbon.
+Braid is essential and the Nebula X8 like many modern braids is extremely thin causing less drag in the water allowing you to fish much lighter.
 The leader is added for two reasons.
 Firstly, braid has zero stretch so a length of leader will act as a shock absorber when a big fish hits hard and starts to run.
-Secondly, when fishing at close quarters to snaggy areas, modern braids can fray when coming into contact with sharp edges and damage easy.
+Secondly, when fishing at close quarters to snaggy areas, modern braids can fray when encountering sharp edges and damage easy.
 The fluorocarbon leader helps to eliminate that problem.

-The Hart Offshore Evo is rated from 15 to 60g and has a lovely action which bends into fish well but, more important than that, this action won’t rip hooks out of fish as they crash dive.
+The HTO Nebula SP 2.5m is rated from 10 to 42g and has a lovely action which bends into fish well but, more important than that, this action won’t rip hooks out of fish as they crash dive.
 As I’ve mentioned before, big pollack hit hard so it’s vitally important that you set the drag up correctly.
 Whilst we all love the sound of a screamer, these fish will happily hit you 30 feet above a wreck and take you all the way back down before you can adjust your drag.
 These big girls are tough customers so make sure your drag is set properly at all times.

 We use a whole host of lures when targeting winter wreck pollack, the most important factor is making sure you have a wide range of different weight lures to cover all situations.
 Glassy, flat calm seas are rare so you have to have all of your bases covered.

-The HTO Artic Eel has accounted for some seriously big winter wreck pollack since its release two years ago.
-At 56g it is fairly light, so to fish it on its own the drift speed needs to be under a knot for it to reach the bottom in time for you to retrieve it back up over the wreck structure.
-If you find the drift speeds are faster, you can add a small drilled bullet which will sit directly on top of the jighead.
-This will get it straight down to the bottom.
-The HTO Artic Eel comes in seven fishy colours and they all seem to work as good as each other.
+The AXIA Mighty Minnow is a go to lure for big winter wreck pollack.
+In its larger size, the 56g version is fairly light so to fish it on its own, the drift speed needs to be under a knot for it to reach the bottom in time for you to retrieve it back up over the wreck structure.
+If you find drift speeds are faster, you can add a small drilled bullet which will sit directly on top of the jig head.
+His will get you straight down to the bottom.
+The Mighty Minnow comes in 12 different colours and they all seem to work as good as each other.